Massachusetts Institute of Technology

 Completion: 2023

-An infrastructure renewal project is underway in the Green Building (Building 54) to update and sustain the iconic building and support a partner project to add space and programs.
+The infrastructure renewal project in the Green Building (Building 54) updated the iconic building, improved its sustainability, and supported a partner project to add space and programs.

 Overview